SoftFever/OrcaSlicer/doc/adaptive-bed-mesh.md

 `Probe point distance`: This option sets the preferred distance between probe points (grid size) for the X and Y directions, with the default being 50mm for both X and Y.

 `Mesh margin`: This option determines the additional distance by which the adaptive bed mesh area should be expanded in the XY directions.

+> [!NOTE]
-Note for Klipper users: Orca Slicer will adjust adaptive bed mesh area according to the margin.
+> Klipper users: Orca Slicer will adjust adaptive bed mesh area according to the margin.
 It is recommended to set the margin to 0 in Klipper config or pass 0 when calling BED_MESH_CALIBRATE command(please refer to the example below).

 ## Available g-code variables for Adaptive Bed Mesh Command
 `bed_mesh_probe_count`: Represents the probe count in the X and Y directions.
 This value is calculated based on the size of the adaptive bed mesh area and the distance between probe points.